LittleRangiferTarandus/parsnip-kit/wiki/jp/common/types.md

 ```
 # Edge

-Retrieve the first or last element of array `T`, determined by type `D`.
+Retrieve the first or last element of tuple `T`, determined by type `D`.

 > Added in v0.0.1